Secure URLs prevent others from generating LibPixel image URLs on your behalf, which would count toward your usage limits.

 By default, signatures are only required when using the

 src parameter.
-To enable it for all requests, visit the Settings page and enable Require Authenticated Requests.
+To enforce signatures for all requests, visit the Settings page and enable Require Authenticated Requests.

 The easiest way to generate Secure URLs is by using a LibPixel Client Library.
 However, if one doesn't exist for the programming language you're using, you can generate the signatures yourself.